 Telephone: +44 (0) 114 222 5477

 Chris joined the department at the start of 2013 and is head of the Natural Materials Group, currently holding an EPSRC Early Career Fellowship.
-He is an associate editor for ACS Biomaterials Science and Engineering and also the Chair of RAPS, an organisation for Recent Appointees in Polymer Science.
+He is an associate editor for ACS Biomaterials Science and Engineering and also the Chair of the Natural Materials Association.
 Previously he was at Oxford where he undertook his BA in Biological Sciences, MSc in Integrative Biosciences, D. Phil and later a Fellowship By Examination (a.k.a JRF) whilst working in the Oxford Silk Group.

 Chris’ research uses tools developed for the physical sciences to better understand Nature’s materials, from latex to collagen, but with a focus on silk.
 By investigating unspun silk’s flow properties he has been able to gain unique insights into their biodiversity, structure and evolution.
 Additionally, this work has made important links between natural and industrial fibre processing which has lead to a fundamentally new way of designing, testing and fabricating bio-inspired materials.